As the exhilaration of finally graduating fades, you’re going to be faced with some significant decisions.

-Getting hired by Teach Taiwan as a newly-minted teacher isn’t difficult but does require applicants to be native English speakers (a citizen of US, Canada, UK, Ireland, South Africa, Australia or New Zealand).
+Getting hired by Teach Taiwan as a newly-minted teacher isn’t difficult but does require applicants to be native English speakers (a citizen of the US, Canada, UK, Ireland, South Africa, Australia, or New Zealand).

 Teaching in France is a perfect option for new graduates, requiring just 12 hours of assistant teaching per week.
 You will probably spend your spare time swooning…but hey, when in France…

 How hard is it to teach abroad with TAPIF in France?

 TAPIF (the Teaching Assistant Program in France) is open to US citizens with a BA or BSc.
 Applicants need to be between 20 and 35 years old.